Close

 • A comprehensive cybersafety education programme for the ECE service’s community.

-Read Netsafe kit for schools, found on the NetSafe website to learn how cybersafety is relevant to young children and for basic advice about keeping young children cybersafe.
+Read Netsafe kete for schools, found on the NetSafe website to learn how cybersafety is relevant to young children and for basic advice about keeping young children cybersafe.

 Publishing children’s information online – teacher resources and parental permission